FHLB Dallas FORTIFIED Fund

 Program Overview |

 With the FHLB Dallas FORTIFIED Fund, your institution can help finance strong roofs that will withstand severe weather, saving homeowners money and frustration.
-The FHLB Dallas FORTIFIED Fund helps income-qualified homeowners to replace an existing roof or upgrade the roof on a new construction home to a FORTIFIED roof.
-These storm-resistant roofs are designed to prevent damage from hurricanes, high winds, hail and severe thunderstorms.
-Applications will be accepted from members beginning April 15, 2025 Available Funds as of April 15, 2025: $10,000,000For further assistance about the FORTIFIED building process, please contact Smart Home America at 855.742.7233. |
+The FHLB Dallas FORTIFIED Fund helps income-qualified homeowners to replace an existing roof to a FORTIFIED roof.
+These storm-resistant roofs are designed to prevent damage from high winds, hail and severe thunderstorms.
+Available Funds as of January 26, 2026: $5,000,000Second Offering: $5 million available on Wednesday, July 1, 2026 New in 2026: Contractors must be FORTIFIED certified For further assistance about the FORTIFIED building process, please contact Smart Home America at 855.742.7233.
+Please note that the funding manual for 2026 will be made available in January 2, 2026. |

 Our Impact |